ricardobusta/recipes/_recipes/en/brigadeiro.md

 ## Assembling

-In a small bowl, add the chocolate confetti.
+In a small bowl, add the chocolate sprinkles.

 After cooling, roll the brigadeiro balls in the desired size, making small balls with the hands.
 A good size measure is the one that can fill in the sweets paper cups.